THEOplayer/documentation/how-to-guides/07-miscellaneous/02-verizon-media/01-preplay.md

 }
 ```

-- `parameters`: Optional, defaults to an empty object.
-The parameters specified here will be added as query parameters to the Preplay API call. *('parameters' is deprecated beyond 2.63.0 integration build)*

 - `preplayParameters`: The `preplayParameters` object should have string-key-string-value combinations, which will be used as query parameters for the Preplay API call.
 Nested objects are not supported.

 - **A Preplay request must include all parameters defined within the playback request, hence these parameters must be included in the THEOplayer source**.
 This request must also include adigital signatureif the 'Require a token for playback'option is enabled in the back-end on the corresponding live channel.
 (See also : [Basic Setup > Playback URL's > Signing a Playback URL Tutorial](https://docs.vdms.com/video/index.html#Tutorials/Signed-Playback-URL-Tutorial.htm%3FTocPath%3DBasic%2520Setup%7CPlayback%2520URLs%7C_____2))

 - Verizon Media specific documentation on the available playback URL query parameters can be found on the Verizon Media documentation site under [Basic Setup > Playback URL's > Customizing Playback via Parameters](https://docs.vdms.com/video/index.html#Setup/Customizing-Playback.htm%3FTocPath%3DBasic%2520Setup%7CPlayback%2520URLs%7C_____1)

 - Some parameters can be excluded from the digital signature calculation.
-These parameters may enable certain use cases (e.g. DVR) and would for this reason be excluded from the digital signature.*What parameters are excluded needs to be documented by Verizon to ensure it is clear what query parameters can be used on the playback URL *that* is returned in the preplay request response.
-Until further notice there are no parameters that can be exposed **according** to **the** Verizon documentation.  *
+These parameters may enable certain use cases (e.g. DVR) and would for this reason be excluded from the digital signature.

-- **Currently, the playback URL in the preplay response should not be modified.
-Also, do not depend on the format of this URL.
-Verizon Media reserves the right to change the format of this URL as needed**.*Only parameters that are *excluded* from the digital signature would enable the possibility to use those parameters for certain usecases whereby the playback URL in the preplay response can be 'tuned'  using these parameters as extra query parameters we can add to the actual playout URL issued by the player.
-At this point in time there are no supported usecases that involve adding extra query parameters to the playback URL that is in the preplay request response.
-Future usecases that would have this requirement need to be handled as new features and THEOplayer will handle them as Change Requests. (e.g. DVR/Timeshift)*

 ##### Android (TV) SDK